stardot/beebasm/README.md

 ??/??/????
 1.10  Documented "$" and "%" as literal prefixes (thanks to
                   cardboardguru76 for pointing this out).
-		  Fixed silently treating label references starting with "." as 0 (thanks to mungre for this fix).
+		  Fixed silently treating label references starting with "." as 0 (thanks to Charles Reilly for this fix).
 		  Allowed "-h" and "-help" options to see help.
 		  Fixed tokenisation of BASIC pseudo-variables in some cases.
 		  (Thanks to Richard Russell for advice on this.)